 I - IV - V and I - IV - V7 progressions

 The I - IV - V progression is the most common of all chord progressions.
-It is used in heaps of songs, either as the complete progressions or as a part of it.
-The I - IV – V is sooner or later prolonged to I - IV – V – I which include the “home chord” since the V built tension that wants to resolved in the I chord.
+It's used in heaps of songs, either as the complete progressions or as a part of it.
+The I - IV - V is sooner or later prolonged to I - IV - V - I which include the “home chord” since the V built tension that wants to resolved in the I chord.

 The last part (V - I) is also called a perfect cadence (a cadence is an old term that refers to a sequence of chords that ends a phrase or section a music piece).

-So, to translate the roman numerals to “real” chords, here are some examples:
+So, to translate the Roman numerals to “real” chords, here are some examples:

 I - IV - V = D - G - A

-I - IV - V - I = D - G - A - D
+I - IV - V7 = D - G - A7 (V chord as dominant)

-I - IV - V7 = D - G - A7
+I - IV - V - I = D - G - A - D (returning to "home")

 These chords can be seen in the Bob Dylan song “Mr Tambourine Man”: